Vadim121197/agent/contracts/README.md

-# Freysa
+# Kira

-Freysa is a decentralized LLM hacking game running on Base.
+Kira is a decentralized LLM hacking game running on Base.

 ```